 Residential and commercial property owners may be assessed a CPA surcharge unless:

 - the revised net tax is $0, or

 - the property receives an exemption from the CPA surcharge.

 The CPA surcharge exemption is available to low-income and low- and moderate-income senior property owners.
 You need to submit an application for CPA exemption to the Assessing Department.
 We base eligibility on qualifying income limits that are provided in the table below.
 For Fiscal Year 2018, we will determine your exemption eligibility based on your 2016 income.

 CPA surcharge exemption applications are available beginning in January of each fiscal year.
 They must be filed with the Assessing Department by April 1.
 The Fiscal Year 2018 CPA surcharge exemption application is due by April 2, 2018.
-You must submit supporting documents, such as your Federal and State income tax returns, with your application.
+You may be asked to submit supporting documents, such as your federal and state income tax returns, with your application.

 Fiscal Year 2018 CPA Surcharge Exemption Income Limits